clemenko/dc19_supply_chain/readme.md

 1. Navigate to DTR --> `Repostories` --> `ci/dc19_build` --> `Tags`.

-	Do worry if you see images in a `Scanning...` or `Pending` state.
+	Don't worry if you see images in a `Scanning...` or `Pending` state.
 Please click to another tab and click back.

     ![list](img/image_list.jpg)